|Abstract submission deadline extended to 19th February.|

 Posters that are not removed by the authors at the end of the conference will be discarded (recycled) by the organizers.

-There will be two workshops offered in the evening of Tuesday 6th August:
+There will be six workshops offered in the evening of Tuesday 6th August:

 - Visualizing and analysis of individual-level data within large group systems